How to Communicate Effectively with Your Healthcare Provider

-Seek Out Information
+Seek out Information

-Maintain a GSID Medical File
+Maintain a Sucrose Intolerance Medical File

 Ask Your Healthcare Provider for a Written Care Plan

-It can be very difficult to concentrate and digest all of the information given while at an office visit.
+It can be very difficult to concentrate and digest all of the information given during an office visit.
 Being prepared ahead of time can eliminate many uncertainties.
-To ensure that you will not forget something at an appointment, come prepared with written questions or concerns that your healthcare provider can address.
-Request a written care plan or report to better understand the healthcare professional’s instructions.
+To ensure that you don’t forget something at an appointment, come prepared with written questions or concerns that your healthcare provider can address.
+Request a written report or care plan to better understand your healthcare professional’s instructions.

-Change Healthcare Providers if Necessary
+Change Healthcare Providers If Necessary